Birch Vale Community Energy's Story

 A key challenge for the project has been planning, designing and assessing feasibility of the local energy project during the pandemic.
 To generate similar levels of interaction, gaining insights from community members and wider stakeholders we moved things online.
 We had to be mindful of the people who were unable to participate through these methods and took every opportunity to conduct socially distanced, face to face surveys when safe to do so.
 Having volunteers and supporters within the community allowed us to adapt in this way, developing a strong network.

 Another challenge that we have faced is due to the withdrawal of subsidies that have, in recent years, provided similar projects an economic foundation to build a strong business case upon.
 Our response has been to work more closely with a broad range stakeholders and start to quantify the wider social, environmental and economic benefits that our project would deliver.
 We are still very optimistic that new innovative projects can succeed in the a post subsidy environment and the support that has been shown has provided a fresh incentive to move forward with the project.

 The main advice would be to engage with community members at an early stage, build a strong team and gain a robust understanding of what the community wants and how outcomes could be achieved.
 Take every opportunity to discuss the project with other organisations, there is a huge amount of knowledge and potential support that is accessible out there.

-- Birch Vale CIC is focussed on units of energy (kWh).
-We need to ensure the mix of technology is balanced; efficient and effective at meeting existing and future demand profiles across the community.
 The work we have undertaken thus far, with the support of the Midlands Energy Hub, also provides an accurate baseline from which we can calculate carbon emission reduction and fuel poverty alleviation.